 - Do consider the source.
 Motivation aside, does the source actually know what they’re talking about?
 If they’re sharing their own insights, do they have the credentials and/or experience to be accurate and objective about the subject matter?
 If they’re reporting others’ insights, have they first done their own due diligence?
 Is their “evidence” fact-based, first-hand, and objectively considered?
 Or is it opinionated, emotionally charged, and largely circumstantial?

-Also watch out for blind spot bias.
+Also, watch out for blind spot bias.
 We can more objectively spot others’ behavioral biases than we can recognize our own.
-This is one reason why even a well-intended individual may be unaware of their own misperceptions.
+This is one reason why even well-intended individuals may be unaware of their own misperceptions.

 - Don’t let repetition replace reality.
 Believe it or not, simply repeating a lie can make it more believable.
 Citing a pair of studies from the Journal of Experimental Psychology, this Wall Street Journal columnist reported, “When people hear a false claim repeated even just once, they are more likely to let it override their prior knowledge on the subject and believe it.”
 This all too real “illusory truth effect” explains how effective marketing campaigns often work.
 It also explains how we can fall for fast-moving falsities, whether unwittingly or intentionally repeated.